Novelist and Short Story Writer

 BOOKS & PALS BLOGSITE

 Math Bird is a British novelist and short story writer.
 He was born and grew up along the borderlands of North East Wales.
-Widely traveled, he’s worked in a variety of roles whilst still finding time to complete a PhD.
+Widely traveled, he’s worked in a variety of roles.

 Often described as poetic and poignant, with a considered simplicity, his writing isn’t easily pigeonholed, and his crime thriller novels and stories cross both literary and mainstream genres.

 He’s interested in telling great stories whilst exploring themes of class, belonging and place, social and geographical borders.
-His work has aired on BBC Radio 4, Radio Wales, and Radio 4 Extra.
+His work has aired on BBC Radio 4, BBC Radio Wales, and BBC Radio 4 Extra.

-He’s a member of the Crime Writers Association and his forthcoming novella Witches Copse will be published in June 2022.
+He’s a member of the Crime Writers Association and his forthcoming crime novels Bordersands and Goodbye HolyHell will be published 2023.

 SIGN UP FOR NEWS & UPDATES